mkg0/weather-suggestions/README.md

 # Weather Suggestions

 Get outfit suggestions for your next trip regarding the weather conditions.
-Your life will get along better with weather conditions without any stress.
+Your life will get along better with weather forecasts with a planner.
 It uses openweather api

 # Development